Electric car warning signals as Denmark calculates cost of switch

 Under the current tax system, proceeds from car and road taxes are already set to drop by 10 billion crowns each year in 2030, it said.

-The commission was asked by the government to suggest how to switch from fossil fuelled cars to electric cars in the coming decade without jeopardizing the state budget.
+The commission was asked by the government to suggest how to switch from fossil fuelled cars to electric cars in the coming decade without jeopardising the state budget.

 With favourable conditions and early support from the government, Denmark now gets about half of its power from wind turbines and is seen as a pioneer in addressing climate change.